viridia/quill_v1/README.md

 * `:first-child` and `:last-child`
 * `>` (parent combinator, e.g. `:hover > &`)
 * `&` (current element)
-* ',' (logical-or)
+* `,` (logical-or)
 * **Planned:** `:focused`, `:focus-within`, `:not`.

-Note that selectors only support styling the *current* node - that is, the node that the style handle is attached to.
+As stated previously, selectors only support styling the *current* node - that is, the node that the style handle is attached to.
 Selectors can't affect child nodes - they need to have their own styles.

 So for example, `".bg:hover > &"` is a valid selector expression, but `"&:hover > .bg"` is not valid.
 The `&` must always be on the last term.
 The reason for this is performance - Quill only supports those features of CSS that are lightning-fast.

 #### Animated Transitions